 Don’t rush the meeting

-You like that she’s a mom.
+You like and appreciate that she’s a mom.
 But don’t rush into setting up a meeting with the child.
 Her child has been through a lot of emotional upheavals already.

 Is there an ex in the picture?